-Freedom and Van-Action sell approximately 80% of their production in Canada and 17% to one client in Sweden.
-Regarding purchases, approximately 90% are from Canada and the balance is imported from the U.S.
+Freedom and Van-Action sell approximately 89% of their production in Canada and 8% to one client in Sweden.
+As for purchases, approximately 87% are from Canada and the balance is imported from the U.S.

 RISK FACTORS

 The risks and uncertainties described below are not the only ones Savaria may face.
 Additional risks and uncertainties not presently known to the Corporation or that it currently deems immaterial may also impair business operations.
 If any of the following risks actually occurs, the business, financial conditions or results of operations could be materially adversely affected.